npalex/Lid-driven-cavity-FENE-P/README.md

 where $V$ is the volume of the cavity.

 ## **Numerical Scheme:**
-The rheoFOAM solver implementing the SIMPLE algorithm was used to evaluate the fluid velocity, conformation tensor, and pressure fields at each time step on a uniform 51x51 cell grid.
+&emsp; The rheoFOAM solver implementing the SIMPLE algorithm was used to evaluate the fluid velocity, conformation tensor, and pressure fields at each time step on a uniform 51x51 cell grid.
 In addition, the improved both sides diffusion technique<sup>4</sup> was used to improve the numerical stability of the solver.

-Gradient, divergence, and Laplacian terms were discretized using the Gauss linear scheme, convection terms were discretized using the CUBISTA scheme, and time discretization was performed using the Crank-Nicolson method.
+&emsp; Gradient, divergence, and Laplacian terms were discretized using the Gauss linear scheme, convection terms were discretized using the CUBISTA scheme, and time discretization was performed using the Crank-Nicolson method.

-The resulting discretized, linear systems of equations, of the form $Ax = b$, were solved using iterative solvers.
+&emsp; The resulting discretized, linear systems of equations, of the form $Ax = b$, were solved using iterative solvers.
 The Generalized geometric-algebraic multi-grid (GAMG) solver was used for both the pressure and velocity fields with a Diagonal-based Incomplete Cholesky (DIC) preconditioner in order to lower the condition number of the equation sets.
 For the conformation tensor the preconditioned
 (bi-)conjugate gradient (PBiCG) method was used.
 The matrix $A$ for the corresponding system of equations is not symmetric positive definite.
 Hence, the Cholesky preconditioner could not be used and the
 Diagonal-based Incomplete LU (DILU) preconditioner, which is relatively slow, was used instead.
 Note, all calculations in this repo were performed using a single core.

 ### **Initial/boundary conditions:**
-The fluid velocity, log-conformation tensor, and pressure fields were set equal to zero at time $t = 0$, corresponding to a fluid at rest.
+&emsp; The fluid velocity, log-conformation tensor, and pressure fields were set equal to zero at time $t = 0$, corresponding to a fluid at rest.
 The lid velocity was defined according to the following ramp<sup>3</sup>

 $$u(t,x,y=1) = 8\left[1 + tanh8\left(t-\frac{1}{2}\right)\right]x^2(1-x^2), $$